dan-sherwin/gorm-database-to-struct/README.md

 # gormdb2struct configuration
 # OutPath: directory where generated files are written (models, query, db init)
 OutPath = "./generated"

+# OutPackagePath: package path to the out path for use in the DbInit file (e.g. github.com/username/my_app/generated) (optional)
+OutPackagePath = ""

 # DatabaseDialect: "postgresql" or "sqlite"
 DatabaseDialect = "postgresql"